 An active, automated lighthouse, this icon of the city of Chicago sits right at the mouth of the Chicago River where it meets Lake Michigan.
 Once owned by the Coast Guard, The City of Chicago now oversees its care and declared it a city landmark.

-Though access to visitors is prohibited, you can get great views of the lighthouse from the very end of Navy Pier.
+Though access to visitors is prohibited, you can get great views of the lighthouse from the very end of the Navy Pier.
 For those who’d like to get even closer, many local boat tours offer excellent vantage points.